 The church was built of erratic stones and bricks used in the eastern gable and in the tower.
 It received the form of an aisleless structure, built on a rectangular plan with a four-sided tower added to the nave from the west, as a typical example of rural architecture in the areas of Western Pomerania in the late Middle Ages.
-Despite the simple layout, the eastern gable was given a very decorative form, divided into pyramidal, pointed, bipartite blendes, in the upper part filled with round panels.
+Despite the simple layout, the eastern gable was given a very decorative form, divided into pyramidal, pointed, bipartite blendes, in the upper part filled with round panels (the gable was based on the decoration of the northern tower of the church of the Blessed Virgin Mary in Stargard).
 The upper parts of the tower façade were also decorated with longitudinal belndes.
 The interior of the nave was covered with a wooden flat ceiling.

 Jarzewicz J., Architektura średniowieczna Pomorza Zachodniego, Poznań 2019.